superjellyfishh/QAM/README.md

-# joanburgy-icloud.com
+# Quantitative Asset Management
-Quantitative Asset Management
+Repository for our project